virat-kumar/database/CURRENT_STATUS.md

 ## 🔐 Security Note

-Your `.env` file contains the password `#Unlockme007` and is already in `.gitignore` to prevent accidental commits to git.
+Your `.env` file contains your database password and is already in `.gitignore` to prevent accidental commits to git.